Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** Related to the sense of hearing.
 **Sentence:** The auditory system helps us hear sounds.
 **Conversation:**
-A – Do you hear the music clearly?
+A – Do you hear the music clearly
 B – Yes, my auditory senses are working fine.

 ### Word: Bilingual